proto17/dji_droneid/README.md

 ## Turbo Product Code Removal
 It is assumed that the demodulated data contains an LTE standard TPC.
-There are libraries that can handle this (hopefully)
+There are libraries that can handle this (hopefully) A new wrinkle here is that under the Turbo code is going to be "Rate Matching" bits.
+I have no idea if that's going to be a standard process that doesn't vary depending on link parameters that aren't already known.

 ## Descrambling
 Rumor is that there is a scrambler in use.
 It's not clear to me if the scrambler is before or after FEC, but it will need to be dealt with.
 Supposedly it's LTE standard.
+Update: the scrambler is definitely before the FEC.
+I found a really nice writeup about it at https://www.sharetechnote.com/html/Handbook_LTE_PseudoRandomSequence.html.
+The scrambling sequence seems to be made out of two Linear Feedback Shift Registers (LFSRs) combined together.
+The intital state of the first LFSR is a constant value, but the second LFSR needs certain parameters that relate to the link.
+Unfortunately I don't have those parameters.
+The only good news is that is *only* a 31-bit exhaust to brute force.
+So ~ 2.5 billion attempts and you're assured success!
+In the event that the Turbo decoder parameters are magically known then maybe this won't be so bad.

 ## Deframing
 The underlying data should be in a known DJI format.
 If so then this step should be pretty simple

+# Known Values
+## Frequencies
+Look in 2.4 GHz for the Drone ID frames.
+Might be best to go into the DJI app and tell the downlink to use 5.8 GHz.
+This will keep the downlink (and probably uplink) out of 2.4 GHz.
+Drone ID will not move from 2.4 GHz
+Some frequencies I have noted thus far:
+- 2.4595 GHz
+- 2.4445 GHz
+- 2.4295 GHz
+- 2.4145 GHz
+- 2.3995 GHz
+There might be others, but that's just what I've seen

+## Burst Duration/Interval
+The Drone ID bursts happen ~ every 600 milliseconds The frequency varies and I've heard that there is a pattern to it, but cannot validate with my SDR as the bandwidth isn't high enough
+Each burst is 9 OFDM symbols with two symbols using a long cyclic prefix and the others using the short sequence

+## OFDM Structure
+As mentioned above, there are 9 OFDM symbols.
+The 4th and 6th symbols (1-based) appear to be Zadoff-Chu (ZC) sequences (these are used in LTE and I know for a fact they are present in the uplink signal for Ocusync).
+The parameters for the ZC sequences are not known.
+I have first hand knowledge that the sequences are almost certainly not following the standard.
+The remaining OFDM symbols carry just a QPSK.
+If there are pilots they are either QPSK pilots or a 45 degree offset BPSK.
+As pointed out by https://github.com/tmbinc/random/tree/master/dji/ocusync2 the DC carrier appears to always be sitting around 45 degrees with a much smaller amplitude than the data carriers.
+Not totally sure what's going on there.